 Lamberto Puggelli (stage director), Riccardo Chailly (conductor) – With José Carreras (Andrea Chénier), Eva Marton (Maddalena di Coigny)...

-In Giordano’s most celebrated opera, Andrea Chénier, the French Revolution seizes the stage of Milan's Teatro alla Scala!
-This elaborate 1985 production stars the legendary José Carreras as the title's tragic poet, accompanied by the Orchestra del Teatro alla Scala under the baton of the inimitable Maestro Riccardo Chailly.
+In Giordano’s most celebrated opera, Andrea Chénier, the French Revolution arrives on stage at Milan's La Scala!
+This elaborate 1985 production stars the legendary José Carreras as the titular tragic poet, accompanied by the Orchestra del Teatro alla Scala under the baton of the inimitable Maestro Riccardo Chailly.